r-Techsupport/rTS_Wiki/docs/guides/Fixing-Cleanboot.md

 Restart the PC now, and boot into normal windows.
 If the login page shows up, the fixes have worked and you can carry on with a cleanbooted PC.

 Otherwise, you may have to [reinstall windows](/docs/installations/win.md), as a broken registry is not simple to fix.

-# Take this for notes:
-If someone fucks up cleanboot and it won't let them login anymore or type a pin/password

-Windows RE

-regedit

-Load SERVICES hive from c:\windows\system32\config as test

-HKEY_LOCAL_MACHINE\test\CurrentControlSet001\Services

-KeyIso
-VaultSvc
-Netlogon
-seclogon

-Set start to 3 for all